PhanAnh-V/StudentVibe/replit.md

 - July 09, 2025.
 Removed all background threading, AI calls, and translation processing from the main form submission route for instant, reliable submissions
 - July 09, 2025.
 Form submission route now focuses solely on: create Student object, populate with form data, save to database, redirect to success page
 - July 09, 2025.
 Verified simplified form submission works correctly - test student successfully saved with ID 229 and submission ID LFF-812
+- July 09, 2025.
+Created new translate_student_answers_in_background function dedicated only to translation with proper Flask app context management
+- July 09, 2025.
+Added special handling for Japanese students - copies original answers to _jp fields instead of translating when language is 'ja'
+- July 09, 2025.
+Connected translation function to submission route using daemon thread for reliable background processing
+- July 09, 2025.
+Fixed import issues and verified translation function works correctly with both English and Japanese students

 ## User Preferences